farhanulju/Skribbl-Search/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcomed!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 1. Fork the repository.